 America’s cities and towns will soon fill with parades, fireworks, and barbecues.
 They will be celebrating the Fourth of July, the 226th birthday of America.
-But one hopes that–on this first post-September 11 Independence Day–the speeches will contain fewer bromides and more attention to exactly what is being celebrated.
+But one hopes that the speeches will contain fewer bromides and more attention to exactly what is being celebrated.
 The Fourth of July is Independence Day, but America’s leaders and intellectuals have been trying to move us further and further away from the meaning of Independence Day, away from the philosophy that created this country.

 What we hear from politicians, intellectuals, and the media is that independence is passé, that we’ve reached a new age of “interdependence.”
 We hear demands for mandatory “volunteering” to serve others, for sacrifice to the nation.
 We hear demands from trust-busters that successful companies be punished for being “greedy” and not serving society.
 But this is not the message of America.
 It is the direct opposite of why America became a beacon of hope for the truly oppressed throughout the world.
 They have come here to escape poverty and dictatorship; they have come here to live their own lives, where they aren’t owned by the state, the community, or the tribe.

 “Independence Day” is a critically important title.
 It signifies the fundamental meaning of this nation, not just of the holiday.
 The American Revolution remains unique in human history: a revolution–and a nation–founded on a moral principle, the principle of individual rights.
 Jefferson at Philadelphia, and Washington at Valley Forge, pledged their “lives, fortunes, and sacred honor.”
 For what?
 Not for mere separation from England, not–like most rebels–for the “freedom” to set up their own tyranny.
 In fact, Britain’s tyranny over the colonists was mild compared to what most current governments do to their citizens.